A Scottish Snapshot

 Our site Managing Directors have clocked up an impressive number of years’ experience between them but, for one, his career has seen him experience more than most both as a business owner and director.

-Scott Alexander, Managing Director at our Glasgow and Dumbarton sites returned to Boxes and Packaging group in 2015 and, in a little under 2 years, has grown the business to the extent that it has necessitated a move to a two-shift pattern.
+Scott Alexander, Managing Director at our Glasgow and Dumbarton sites returned to Boxes and Packaging group in 2015 and, in a little under two years, has grown the business to the extent that it has necessitated a move to a two-shift pattern.

 During that time, all corrugated work has moved from the Glasgow site to our Dumbarton facility, releasing capacity at the Glasgow site to focus on another key growth area; timber pallets, crates & bespoke export packaging.
 This when combined with corrugated is ideally suited to heavy duty packaging requirements in the supply chain management.